Cynfinitely/Cynfinitely/README.md

 - <b>Ducktivity</b>
   - Click here to go : [Ducktivity](https://github.com/Project-Hunters-Works/Ducktivity)
   - In this project, we found solutions for people who are seeking study methods online.
 On this website, we offer people scientific study methods and provide them templates for that.
 We used SASS, Bootstrap, and Javascript.
 Also, we used Agile methods to handle workflow.
 I was also part of 6 member team and we pushed our work periodically to GitHub.
-Finally, we deploy our website by using IONOS web servers.
+We used Gumroad interface for our templates.Finally, we deploy our website by using IONOS web servers.

 - <b>My Resume Website</b>
   - [CYN_RESUME_WEBSITE](https://github.com/Cynfinitely/CYN_RESUME_WEBSITE)